muregii/codeKenya/codeK(main)/Leetcode/solution/0500-0599/0502. IPO/README.md

 - **Time Complexity:** O(n log n + k log n), where `n` is the number of projects.
 The complexity is dominated by the heap operations.
 - **Space Complexity:** O(n), since we store all projects in the heaps.

-This README file explains the steps to solve the problem of selecting at most `k` projects to maximize the final capital using the Feynman Learning Technique, ensuring clarity and simplicity.